When can babies eat mozzarella cheese?

 Every baby develops on their own timeline.
 The preparation suggestions below are for informational purposes only and are not a substitute for professional, one-on-one advice from your pediatric medical or health professional, nutritionist or dietitian, or expert in pediatric feeding and eating.
 Never disregard professional medical advice or delay in seeking it because of something you have read or seen here.

-6 to 12 months old: Offer fresh mozzarella in thin strips or shred it to reduce the choking risk even further.
+6 to 8 months old: Offer fresh mozzarella in thin, wide slices or if you think baby can pick it up, thin long slices.
 Refrain from offering foods with melted mozzarella as the heat tends to make cheese more rubbery—a consistency that can be challenging for babies to chew and process.
-As your baby’s pincer grasp develops, you can begin to cut mozzarella up in smaller pieces, though start with a thin strip and then cut smaller pieces from there.
-Never serve your baby cubes of cheese.

 For more information on how to cut food for your baby’s age, hop over to our section on Food Sizes & Shapes.